 A Matter of Life and Death

-As these incidents illustrate, forklift trucks can present a significant safety hazard to operators as well as anyone in the proximity of forklift traffic in the facility; the WGN article states that transportation accidents account for a large portion of fatal workplace incidents among workers in general.
+As these incidents illustrate, forklift trucks can present a significant safety hazard to operators and anyone in the facility’s proximity to forklift traffic; the WGN article states that transportation accidents account for a large portion of fatal workplace incidents among workers in general.
 When any accidents occur, the monetary costs can add up quickly.
 CertifyMe.net, a provider of 100% OSHA-compliant online forklift certification, claims the cost of forklift accidents involving injured workers can cost as much as $38K in direct costs per injured worker and $150K in indirect costs.
 In the event of a death or dismemberment, it’s easy to imagine those costs escalating into the millions from fines and lawsuits.

-The OSHA has published a 48-page Guidance for the Indentification and Control of Safety and Health Hazards in Metal Scrap Recycling that includes a case history about another forklift truck operator who was killed in a rollover accident.
+The OSHA has published a 48-page Guidance for the Identification and Control of Safety and Health Hazards in Metal Scrap Recycling that includes a case history of another forklift truck operator who was killed in a rollover accident.
 These are the corrective measures mandated in the document:

-Monitoring the shop floor for obstructions, inspecting and repairing equipment, training operators and making sure they’re adhering to safety measures–it’s a lot to stay on top of while also concentrating on achieving productivity goals and maximizing profitability.
+Monitoring the shop floor for obstructions, inspecting and repairing equipment, training operators, and ensuring they adhere to safety measures–it’s a lot to keep track of while also concentrating on achieving productivity goals and maximizing profitability.

 Making the Case for Conveyors